SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 ## Evaluation

 - Compared to two LED based algorithm
-   - locates a receiver to the position of the light source with the highest RSS.
+   - Locates a receiver to the position of the light source with the highest RSS.
-   - locates a receiver as the weighted average of the locations of the observed bulbs, using their RSS as weights.
+   - Locates a receiver as the weighted average of the locations of the observed bulbs, using their RSS as weights.

 - Compared to Wi-Fi based systems in terms of
    - Accuracy